Things to do

 Please note: at times of particularly high water, a number of the fishing bays may be submerged.
 The Rangers reserve the right to reserve fishing swims for fishing tuition sessions and events at any time.
 Please call to check availability.

-Anglers under 13 don’t need an Environment Agency rod licence.
-Children aged between 13 and 16 are free, but do still need a junior licence.
-All other anglers need an Environment Agency rod license and will not be issued a fishing ticket without one.
-All licenses are available from Environment Agency Offices, through their website www.environment-agency.gov.uk, by telephone 0870 1662 662 or at Post Offices.
+Anglers under 13 don’t need an Environment Agency Rod Licence.
+All other anglers need an Environment Agency Rod Licence and will not be issued a fishing ticket without one.
+Rod Licences for children aged between 13 and 16 are free.
+All licences are available from Environment Agency Offices, through their website www.environment-agency.gov.uk, by telephone 0870 1662 662 or at Post Offices.